byui-cse/cse351-student-version/lesson_05/canvas/prepare.md

     process1.start()
     process2.start()

-    # Optionally, wait for the process to finish
+    # Wait for the process to finish
     process1.join()
     process2.join()